-Knowing which items to pack in your carry on luggage is an essential life skill for any traveler.
+Knowing which items to pack in your carry on luggage is an essential life skill for any traveller.
 Here is my checklist for what you need to pack.
 Trust me, having these items will make your life easier and your travels more enjoyable!

 Prior to your flight taking off, it’s really important to spend a few minutes disinfecting your seating area, the airplane arm rests, remote, and the meal tray.
 Airplanes are notorious for being dirty, and who really knows how well they are cleaned after a flight, so it’s important to take matters into your own hands and ensure that your personal space is free of germs.
 You may get the side eye from the person sitting next to you, but it’s better to safe than sorry!